DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 When you use the policy to generate an encrypted JWT, the resulting JWT can be decrypted by other systems with the matching private key.
-Likewise, when you use the policy to verify an encrypted JWT, the policy will work with any compliant encrypted JWT that uses alg = RSA-OAEP-256.
+Likewise, when you use the policy to verify an encrypted JWT, the policy will work with any compliant encrypted JWT that uses alg = RSA-OAEP-256 or alg = RSA-OAEP.

 ## Policy Configuration